dBildungsplattform/dbildungs-iam-server/docs/file-structure.md

 ### Communication between components

 To access another module's service in your module, that other module has to be imported.
-Only services that are listed its module's `exports`-array can be used by other modules.<br>
+Only services that are listed in its module's `exports`-array can be used by other modules.<br>
 It is forbidden to provide a service in multiple modules.

 ```TypeScript